-A Pioneering Columbus Courtroom Helps Trafficking Victims Find Hope
+A Pioneering Ohio Courtroom Helps Trafficking Victims Find Hope

 There are now seven of these specialized courts in Ohio alone.
 There are similar programs in Texas, Illinois, Tennessee and Louisiana, and Herbert has helped cities get the courts up and running.

-Here's how it works: The program takes care of housing and food – things the women would normally rely on their trafficker for.
-Participants get treatment for trauma and addiction, and are eligible to get their records expunged.
+Here's how it works: The program takes care of housing and food — things the women would normally need from their trafficker.
+Participants get treatment for trauma and addiction, and they are eligible to get their records expunged.

-In exchange, they're subject to drug testing, and must show up in court every week for two years.
+In exchange, they're subject to drug testing and must show up in court every week for two years.

-While it costs 200 thousand dollars a year to run CATCH Court, Judge Herbert says that's a bargain.
+While it costs $200,000 a year to run CATCH Court, Herbert says that's a bargain.

-"If you want to do nothing, you're going to keep spending 5.4 million dollars a year to arrest and jail these women and have no improvement in the circumstance," Herbert says.
+"If you want to do nothing, you're going to keep spending $5.4 million a year to arrest and jail these women and have no improvement in the circumstance," Herbert says.

 But this program is intense.
-Fewer than 1 in 4 of the women enrolled make it to graduation.
+Less than 1 in 4 of the women enrolled make it to graduation.

-"We had a person who left our house and she was a catch court dropout, I can tell you I've had about maybe 15 this year," says Esther Flores.
-She runs a safe house for women in sex work, and says CATCH is great for those who graduate, but doesn't do enough the women who don't.
+"We had a person who left our house and she was a CATCH Court dropout.
+I can tell you I've had about maybe 15 this year," says Esther Flores.
+She runs a safe house for women in sex work and says CATCH is great for those who graduate but doesn't do enough for the women who don't.

 Some women drop out because they get jobs and don't need the assistance, but Flores says she has seen others end up back on the street.